Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 unnamed (1)Figure 10: PowerShell loader embedded in the CustomAction within AdvancedInstaller

-Jupyter PowerShell loader
+Jupyter PowerShell Loader

 The PowerShell file in the -scriptFile parameter presented in Code block 1 represents the Jupyter PowerShell loader.